Sexist Jokes Make Men Think Sexist Behavior Is Okay, Study Says

 Photo by HOWL via Stocksy

-According to a new study published today in Psychology of Men and Masculinity, men's magazines that objectify women and celebrate excessive masculinity are normalizing hostile sexism among young men.
+According to a study published in 2016 in Psychology of Men and Masculinity, men's magazines that objectify women and celebrate excessive masculinity are normalizing hostile sexism among young men.

 While many of these magazines have suffered financially, like Maxim, or shuttered altogether, UK-based Loaded and Nuts, in recent years, "guy culture" continues to thrive online and on university campuses, researchers note.
 In a series of three studies, the authors reveal "how a concrete source of social influence – lads' mags – can shape the expression of a prejudice that is typically considered unacceptable in an egalitarian society."